 What’s the difference?

-Some OTCs are sold by brand name (i.e., Tylenol®, Advil®, Pepto-Bismol®) and others by generic name (acetaminophen, ibuprofen or bismuth subsalicylate, respectively).
-Often, popular branded OTCs have an associated “store brand” product, for example Walmart or Target or RiteAid-branded OTC medicines.
-These “store brand” OTC products are equivalent in their efficacy and safety to the brand name product.
-While usually priced lower, these generic or store brand OTC medicines have the same purpose, strength, safety, and other characteristics of brand name drugs and meet the same quality standards.
+Some OTCs are sold by brand name (Tylenol®, Advil®).
+Others have generic names (acetaminophen, ibuprofen, respectively).
+Often, popular branded OTCs have an associated “store brand” product.
+For example, RiteAid-branded OTC medicines.
+“Store brand” OTCs are equivalent in their efficacy and safety to the brand name product.
+While usually priced lower, these generic or store brand OTC medicines have the same purpose, strength, safety, and other characteristics of brand name drugs.
+They also meet the same quality standards.